2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 Then the third type of format is qualitative or quantitative, i.e. the volume of Meetings made or the quality of opportunities generated, or a mix of both.

-Personally, I love to mix formats, a mixed long term challenge with quantitative and qualitative objectives.
-However, this is a decision taken with the managers.
-Without their support, the challenge will not work
+Personally, I love to mix formats, a mixed long-term challenge with quantitative and qualitative objectives.
+However, this is a decision taken by the managers.
+Without their support, the challenge would not work.

-First of all, there is the manager's request, we take his request, we create the challenge, its structure, etc. Then we review it with the manager, modify it if necessary, and validate it.
-This way, we are sure that the challenge will work because it will suit him and he will be able to lead it.
+Firstly, there is the manager's request, we take his request, we create the challenge, its structure, etc. Then we review it with the manager, modify it if necessary, and validate it.
+This way, we are sure that the challenge will work because it will suit him, and he will be able to lead it.

 We, the Sales Ops, are there to create the challenge and define the structure, while the managers will create the dynamics, create the collective emulation, which is why it is important to take their opinion into account.